comychitz/knowledge/mathematics/README.md

 * *Combinations are always less than permutations*

 * factorial
-    * most commonly used to compute the total amount of ways to arrand n distinct objects. `n!`
+    * most commonly used to compute the total amount of ways to arrange n distinct objects. `n!`
     * often appears in the denominator of a formala when ordering is to be ignored